nethish/experiments/puppet/README.md

 ## Hiera
 Hiera allows you to separate data from code.
 Instead of hardcoding values inside your manifests, you store them in YAML files and use lookup() to fetch them.

+You can also use `notify` directive to notify and restart services when something changes